gkampiotis/learning-to-code-documentation/README.md

 My brother is an artist and we decided he needs a portfolio website.
 So my next project is that.
 The learning objective is to get more familiar with HTML, CSS, vanillaJS, and deploying.

 For the next month my projects are 1) brother’s portfolio, 2) personal website, 3) Lorem Descriptium (a fun project I will link later).
 I will also make two blog post about the way I searched and learned about the things I needed to learn.
 I've found that almost all people when teaching they start doing stuff and explain as they go.
 But I believe the proper way is to give a map of what the finished project is, and start building on top of that.
-That way people learning already have an idea of what is needed.
+That way learners already have an idea of what is needed.

   <h2>Conclusion</h2>